softspiders/gatsby-auth/README.md

 # gatsby-auth

-Example of authentication in Gatsby.js with [Reach Router](https://reach.tech/router)
+Example of authentication in Gatsby.js with [Reach Router](https://reach.tech/router) with privat client-only routes.

 ## Under construction